Izvestiya Reports and Interviews about KAL007 Shootdown

 For several years Roy's Russian Resource has provided these files, as found on the bulletin board, in ZIP format.
 To my amazement, the file has been downloaded approximately 10 times a day since I first offered it.
 To my chagrin, some never read my notes which pointed out that I am not the translator, although I wish I were.
 It would look good on my resume.

 The original Russian and English versions of the files were hard to read.
 Those were earlier times and software was not available to ease the situation.
 Now, however, I have re-formatted the files into more readable form.
 The Russian files have been converted to the more common Win 1251 format.
 The English files have been reformatted to be easier to read.
 Both may be read in Microsoft Word, version 6 or above.
-They also may be read in Microsoft Wordpad under Windows 95 and Windows 98.
-In addition, they load up very nicely into Corel Wordperfect 8.
+They also may be read in Microsoft Wordpad under Windows.
+In addition, they loaded up very nicely into Corel Wordperfect 8 and probably later versions.

 In early October 2001, one of the divers who searched the wreckage of KAL007 was interviewed.
 The translation is here, but not the original Russian interview.